aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/ihyperlinkqueries/get_hyperlink_clicks/_index.md

 ## get_hyperlink_clicks {#}
-Get all IHyperlinkContainer subobjects that contain not null HyperlinkClick.
+Get all IHyperlinkContainer subobjects that contain not None HyperlinkClick.
             With given IHyperlinkContainer object you can manage its hyperlink (read, update or remove).
 See IHyperlinkContainer interface.

 ### Returns

-All IHyperlinkContainer subobjects that contain not null HyperlinkClick
+All IHyperlinkContainer subobjects that contain not None HyperlinkClick